mathigon/textbooks/content/codes/content.md

 ---

 Did you notice anything about how the bits for each parity group are selected?
-The answer has to do with the [[binary value|divisibility]] of each digit place.
+The answer has to do with the [[binary value|divisibility]] of each digit position.

 ---